-Your paper should be between 4-6 single-spaced pages.
-Include a copy, or link, of the research report/articles with your paper.
+Your paper should be between 3-5 single-spaced pages.
+Include a copy, or link, of the foundational research article with your paper.

-In Week 8, we'll ask you to bring these reports to seminar, for BYOR seminar.
+In Week 8, you will bring this article to seminar, for Bring Your Own Reading seminar.

 (Week 8) Draft of Full Research Proposal (Project): Building on the Week 6 assignment, continue defining/delimiting your problem statement and research questions.
-At this point, answer the following questions: Why does the research matter, who should care, who is the audience and what is the most effective means of communicating the results to them (report, pamphlet, video, presentation, poster, media release, etc.)?
-What research paradigm(s) or traditions will you draw from and how do the methodological assumptions of your work inform the research question(s)/problems?
+At this point, continue to build your proposal including: What research paradigm(s) or traditions will you draw from and how do the methodological assumptions of your work inform the research question(s)/problems?
 Clearly state your research question(s).
 Define your potential research participants/respondents (called "subjects" in traditional research parlance).
 What specific methods will you use to answer your research question?
 What are you going to measure and how?
 Define key terms used in your research question(s).

 Provide a research plan (limitations, assumptions, how you will physically collect the data, access, contact lists, schedule, location, delivery method, feasibility: who, when, what, how).
 Include a draft instrument (survey, interview, or focus group questions plus protocols, cover letter and informed consent).
 Include a draft Human Subjects Review (HSR) application.
 Provide a draft team work plan for next quarter.
+Again, it is hard to predict how long this submission will be (e.g. formating options can have an effect upon page length).
+Take the space you need.